 - the impact dimension is reflected in the business principles and the impact measurement and management is in place or at least in planning.

-seif sees the beginning of a tech for impact movement at the Universities and in the startup community in Switzerland.
+SEIF sees the beginning of a tech for impact movement at the Universities and in the startup community in Switzerland.
 We are currently developing different services and programs to support the special needs of these impact driven tech startups.
-At the moment the call for our Tech for Impact Awards is open and we are happy – no thrilled! – to see a huge interest all over Europe.
+The application window for our Tech for Impact Awards is now closed and we are happy – no thrilled! – to see a huge interest all over Europe.

 Prof. Mariana Christen Jakob